narmi/cloudwatchmetricbeat/README.md

 # Cloudwatchmetricbeat

 Welcome to Cloudwatchmetricbeat.
+Based on previous work on [Cloudwatch Logs](https://github.com/e-travel/cloudwatchlogsbeat) and [Metrics](https://github.com/Technofy/cloudwatch_exporter)

-Ensure that this folder is at the following location:
+Ensure that this folder is at the following location: `${GOPATH}/github.com/narmitech/cloudwatchmetricbeat`.
-`${GOPATH}/github.com/phillbaker/cloudwatchmetricbeat`

 ## Credentials and permissions